Director of Keyboard Studies

 Professor of Music

-Mr. Schene records for the CRI label.
+Mr. Schene records for CRI and New World Records.

 Here are three studio performances from January 2012: